 Wrap each quarter chicken with 3 strips of bacon.
 Bake at 350 degrees for about an hour or until tender.
 Five minutes before serving, add cream to the pan to make the sauce.
 Add a shake of freshly ground pepper at serving time.

 Add ½ cup grated cheese to your favorite johnnycake recipe.
-As “Dame Boston” Marjorie Mills said, the cheese “melts as the Johnnycake bakes and gives such flavor and richness.
-Also, if any is left over, the split and toasted Cheese Johnnycake is ambrosial.” ***
+According to “Dame Boston” Marjorie Mills, the cheese “melts as the Johnnycake bakes and gives such flavor and richness.
+Also, if any is left over, the split and toasted Cheese Johnnycake is ambrosial.”

 1 cup flour